24/7 Media: History

 The original name of the company was 24/7 Media which was a result of a unification of Petry Interactive, Interactive Imaginations and Advercomm, Inc. It had a stock market launch in August 1998 following which it went through a period of rapid expansion through organic growth and series of acquisitions.

 A very difficult situation arose in the wake of the tech bubble burst of 2001.
 As a result, 24/7 Media merged with a company called Real Media and changed its name to 24/7 Real Media.
 As part of this merger it acquired an advertising technology platform called Open AdStream.
 According to a video recording of the CEO produced 9 years later, it was able to capitalize on a mistake by Doubleclick.
 Doubleclick had agreed to buy Real Media for 11 million dollars.
 DoubleClick tried to change the offer to 10M at the last moment.
 Thus, the sellers – a Swiss company PubliGroupe – gave 24/7 Media an opportunity to acquire Real Media for no-cash 2 million dollar of stock swap.
 This acquisition came at the right time as 24/7 Media's stock was trading at 10 cents.
 The Real Media acquisition brought intellectual property, Open Adstream, additional revenues and clients.
 Incidentally, because of the 24/7 Media stock appreciation in subsequent years, PubliGroupe received in payments a total of over 25 million dollars by 2007, instead of Doubleclick's $10M.

 The turnaround started shortly thereafter according to the stock price.
 In July 2002 the company raised 7 million dollars in equity funding.
 In 2003 24/7 Media licensed its patents on behavioral targeting to 6 of its rivals, Doubleclick included.
 In January 2003 24/7 bought a web analytics company Insight First.
 In 2004 24/7 Media acquired an SEM technology company Decide Interactive.
 In 2006 Open AdStream and Insight First analytics were integrated.

 24/7 Media was acquired in 2007 by WPP at $11.75 a share, a turnaround from the low of 39 cents a share in 2003.
 Journal The Economist reported that WPP acquisition of 24/7 Media was a reaction to Google acquiring 24/7's main rival DoubleClick.
 Microsoft was a contender to buy 24/7 Media at the time.
 A year later in 2008 Microsoft was still interested.

 24/7 Media is in digital marketing technology, serving advertisers, agencies and digital publishers worldwide.
-The 24/7 technology platform is used by its two specialized business units: Real Media Group (adnetwork and ad serving) and Media Innovation Group (digital marketing agency).
+The 24/7 technology platform is used by its two specialized business units: Real Media Group (ad network and ad serving) and Media Innovation Group (digital marketing agency).